cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

 The Data Analytics team manages a small collection of modules for custom tools in the ``cbmr_shared`` project, located under ``/projects/cbmr_shared/apps/modules``.
 You should have access to these modules by default.
-If that is not the case, then please contact :ref:`contact us <p_contact>`.
+If that is not the case, then please :ref:`contact us <p_contact>`.

 These modules should be listed first when you use the ``module avail``
 command: